 The Sri Lankan establishment and their allies are attempting to wipe out our entire Eelam identity – our food, customs and the community that we build around it – and this is my tiny act of resistance.

 Thambi soon realised he had missed the mark and apologised.
 I respect him for doing so.

 The Eelam Tamil community is now dispersed throughout the world.
 As a result, our identity is changing as it melds with the cultures of our new ‘home’ countries.

-Change is not to be discouraged, as there is so much we need to work on: homophobia, transphobia , casteism, misogyny, sexism, racism etc. But there are parts of our identity that I want to hold onto.
+There is so much we need to work on: homophobia, transphobia , casteism, misogyny, sexism, racism etc. But there are parts of our identity that I want to hold onto.
 I hope we all do.
-Tamil food is one of those things.
-The Eelam Tamil resistance is another.
+Our food is one of those things.

 As someone who has grown up in the West and can no longer go back home, to a land under occupation, I am a little panicked about all the ancestral knowledge that will be lost with my elders if I don’t learn it with some urgency.
 All of it.